How Come U Don't Call Me Anymore?

-"How Come U Don't Call Me Anymore?" is a song by Prince.
+"How Come U Don't Call Me Anymore?" is a song by American musician Prince.
 It is a ballad of romantic longing with some gospel elements.
 On his original recording of the song, which was released as the non-album B-side to his 1982 single "1999", Prince performs most of the song in his falsetto range, with his own bluesy piano playing providing the only instrumental accompaniment.
 The song's first album appearance was on his 1993 compilation The Hits/The B-Sides.
 It was later included on the soundtrack to the 1996 film Girl 6.
 Prince also performs the song on his 2002 live album One Nite Alone...
 Live!.

 Artists who have covered the song include Stephanie Mills (1983) whose version reached No. 12 on the Billboard R&B chart, Joshua Redman (1998), and Alicia Keys (2001).
 Bilal recorded the song which appears on his 2001 single "Fast Lane".
 Roger Cicero recorded the song with Soulounge for the 2004 album Home; a live version by Cicero is included on his 2008 single "Alle Möbel verrückt".
 American Idol season 11 finalist Jessica Sanchez performed the song on the American Idols Live!
 Tour 2012.